Do you Need a Car in Japan?

 Using an International Driver’s Permit in Japan

-If you’re planning to rent a car, consider using an International Drivers Permit (IDP).
+If you plan to rent a car, consider using an International driver’s Permit (IDP).
 The IDP is an international driving permit that can be used in almost every country.
 It’s an alternative to your driver’s license if it isn’t accepted in the area you are visiting.

 Leave a Reply